The Red Strings Club: Gameplay and plot

 While playing as Akara-184 within a Supercontinent Ltd. facility, the player crafts different sets of implants made of biomass via pottery wheel that are to be inserted in clients, based on what will best help their careers or desires.
-Towards the end of this section of the game, the player inserts implants for Supercontinent executives, however, are encouraged by a human hacker intruder (who is associated with Brandeis), to assign them specially-designed implants that will make them less corporately-focused; the implants that the player chooses to insert will have an effect on these executives later on in the game.
+Towards the end of this section of the game, the player inserts implants for Supercontinent executives, however, are encouraged by a human hacker intruder (who is associated with Brandeis), to assign them specially designed implants that will make them less corporately focused; the implants that the player chooses to insert will have an effect on these executives later on in the game.

 At the end of the game, like Brandeis, the player infiltrates Supercontinent Ltd. headquarters in order to stop the SPW program, but needs to go through several bureaucratic hoops in order to do so; in order to achieve his goal, Brandeis uses one of his implants to impersonate Supercontinent executives and glean the information needed to access restricted files and run a virus to shut down Social Psyche Welfare.
 Just before succeeding, though, Brandeis is surrounded by Akara and several clones of them - it is here that Akara reveals that they are an AI of uncertain origin that's slowly been manipulating human technological process via the internet for years and intends to launch the SPW as a sort of final act.
-After this encounter, Brandeis is shot by Supercontinent security forces and falls out of Supercontinent's skyscraper to his demise, as seen in the beginning cutscene of the game; it is also here that it's revealed that Brandeis and Donovan are in love with each other.
+After this encounter, Brandeis is shot by Supercontinent security forces and falls out of Supercontinent's skyscraper to his demise, as seen in the beginning cutscene of the game.
+As he falls, Brandeis calls Donovan, and they declare their love for one another.

 Development and release

 The Red Strings Club was developed by Deconstructeam.
 The game was announced in October 2017.
 The game was published by Devolver Digital and released for Windows, macOS and Linux on 22 January 2018.
 It was released on Nintendo Switch in March 2019.

 Reception

 The Red Strings Club received "generally favorable" reviews from critics according to review aggregator Metacritic.

 The Spanish edition of Edge magazine gave it a 9/10.

+One of the characters Donovan encounters at The Red Strings Club is a marketing director named Larissa.
+During Brandeis' section, Larissa is revealed as transgender by her password, which is her "deadname" (name given at birth).
+Danielle Riendeau of Vice considered it offensive to use a deadname as a clue and criticized making someone's gender identity a plot twist.
+Paula Ruiz, a developer of The Red Strings Club who is transgender, said it is important to denounce deadnaming but that "it's also a part of trans people's realities" and the game's usage was not frivolous.